charleneweiss/charleneweiss.github.io/index.md

 I obtained my bachelor’s and master’s degree in Mathematics (both with a minor in Physics) at Otto von Guericke University Magdeburg, Germany.
 During my master's studies, I was an exchange student at NTNU Trondheim, Norway.

-My main research lies within algebraic combinatorics.
-In particular, I study problems connected to coding theory and design theory.
-I am especially interested in codes and designs as subsets of association schemes and using methods from optimization theory to solve questions arising in combinatorics and related fields such as finite geometry.
+My research focuses on combinatorics, particularly on combinatorial problems related to finite geometry, coding theory, and design theory.
+I am especially interested in codes and designs as subsets of association schemes, and I like to use methods from optimization theory to address questions arising in combinatorics and related fields such as finite geometry.

 Furthermore, I am passionate about promoting inclusivity and diversity in the academic community.